elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/observer-pattern.md

     <br />
     <div></div>

-- To improve code management: Large programs get broken down into a system of loosely connected objects.
+- To improve code management: We break down large programs into a system of loosely connected objects.
 - To increase flexibility by allowing a dynamic relationship between observers and subscribers, which would otherwise be impossible due to tight coupling.
 - To increase communication between the application's many components.
 - To establish a one-to-many dependency between weakly related items.